amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 {% endhighlight %}

 ### 4. Exception Handling
-Java exception handling has been divided into two parts - checked and unchecked exceptions.
+Java exception handling has been divided into two parts - checked and unchecked exceptions and many people are still confused with their behaviours.
 - This is a very common sight for a programmer to catch an exception and not to do anything with it.
-Depending on the use case you should either log the exception or throw it further in the call hierarchy.
+Depending on the use case you should either log the exception or throw it further in the call hierarchy to let someone else manage it.
+Unreported exceptions can be suppressing major issues in your program and could even slow it down.
-There are few rare scenarios where you would not want to do anything with it.
+There are only a few rare scenarios where you would not want to do anything with it.
 - Catching Throwable - [Throwable](https://docs.oracle.com/javase/8/docs/api/java/lang/Throwable.html) is root class which has both Errors and Exceptions extending from it.
 While catching exceptions and dealing with it is required, you almost never catch an Error has it generally implies something bad happened and program should be stopped (e.g. OutOfMemory).
+Hence, avoid catching a Throwable and in your code.

 ### 5. Floating point comparison
 While this is not restricted to Java as the computer hardware representation for floating points has limited precision and results in minor precision errors when storing and calculating floating points.
 Care has to be taken to ensure that the epslion error is handled while comparing such variables.
-There are already available DoubleUtils classes in many open source project and they should be used if you already their dependencies included. e.g. Google's [Guava libraries](https://github.com/google/guava/blob/master/guava/src/com/google/common/math/DoubleUtils.java)
+There are already available DoubleUtils classes in many open source project and they should be used. e.g. Google's [Guava libraries](https://github.com/google/guava/blob/master/guava/src/com/google/common/math/DoubleUtils.java)

 ### 6. Concurrency
+Concurrency is a very vast topic and would require a blog in itself but we can point out few common issues we have seen repeatedly.
-- Not handling exceptions when running tasks in a threadpool.
+- Not handling exceptions when running tasks in a threadpools.
+If your tasks throw exception and the thread from pool might die because of unhandled exception and this will reduce the number of pools available and which will eventually become zero causing your application to stop running.
-- Using data structures/APIs which are not thread-safe (e.g. HashMap, LinkedList, ArrayList)
+- Using data structures/APIs which are not thread-safe (e.g. HashMap, LinkedList, ArrayList).
+Always check the thread-safety notes in the API documentation before using one.
 - Using primitive or volatile variable for concurrent calculations.
 Primitive and Volatile variables do not provide atomic guarantees for your calculations.
-You need to either make your code synchronized or use Atomic variables for same.
-Atomic variables are more efficient in such cases as they compare and swap CPU instructions.
+You need to make your synchronized to make these calculations thread-safe.
+Alternatively, atomic variables are more efficient in such cases as they use CAS (compare and swap) CPU instructions.

 {% highlight java%}
-import java.util.concurrent.atomic.AtomicInteger;

 public class ConcurrentIncrementExample {

     private int primitiveCounter = 0;